rafagabidulin/rafagabidulin/README.md

 🌱 I’m currently learning JavaScript/TypeScript, React (hooks), Redux (Redux toolkit)

-😄 I'm looking for a job as a junior Frontend developer
+😄 I'm looking for a job as Frontend developer

 📫 How to reach me: